-The independence of the random variables $X$ and $Y$ is equivalent to the existence of a morphism $j$ making the following diagram (Fig. \ref{fig:comindep}) is a commutative diagram:
+The independence of the random variables $X$ and $Y$ in the category ComProb is equivalent to the existence of a morphism $j$ such that the diagram in Fig. \ref{fig:comindep} commutes.

-In order to generalize the notion of independence from the category of commutative probability spaces to an arbitrary category of non-commutative probability spaces, it appears that a notion of tensor product is needed.
-A category in which the tensor product of two objects is defined is called a monoidal category or a tensor category.
-A monoidal category $\mathcal{C}$ is a category $\mathcal{C}$ together with a bifunctor $\otimes:\mathcal{C}\times\mathcal{C}\to\mathcal{C}$ which is \begin{enumerate} \item is associative under a natural isomorphism with compoents
+In order to generalize the notion of independence from the category of commutative probability spaces to an arbitrary category of non-commutative probability spaces, it appears that a notion of monoidal product is needed.
+A category in which the monoidal product of two objects is defined is called a monoidal category or a tensor category.
+A monoidal category $\mathcal{C}$ is a category $\mathcal{C}$ together with a bifunctor $\otimes:\mathcal{C}\times\mathcal{C}\to\mathcal{C}$ which \begin{enumerate} \item is associative under a natural isomorphism with components

 called associativity constraints, \item has a unit object $E \in \Obj(\mathcal{C})$ acting as left and right identity under natural isomorphisms with components:

 called left unit constraint and right unit constraint such that the pentagon and triangle identities hold, see Fig. \ref{pentagon} and Fig. \ref{triangle} \end{enumerate}